dafny-lang/dafny/docs/DafnyRef/Refinement.md

 ## 22.9.
 Class, trait and iterator declarations

-Class, trait, and iterator declarations are refined much like modules.
-If a class (or trait or iterator, respectively) `C` in a refining parent contains a member that is not matched by a same-named member in the class `C` in the refining module, or vice-versa, then that class is copied as is to the refinement result.
+Class, trait, and iterator declarations are refined as follows:
+- If a class (or trait or iterator, respectively) `C` in a refining parent contains a member that is not matched by a same-named member in the class `C` in the refining module, or vice-versa, then that class is copied as is to the refinement result.

-When there are members with the same name in the class in the refinement parent and refining module, then the combination occurs according to the rules for that category of member.
+- When there are members with the same name in the class in the refinement parent and in the refining module, then the combination occurs according to the rules for that category of member.

 Here is an example code snippet: